Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 The scientist turned criminal

-Victor Fries, a scientist transformed by his sick wife into a cryogenic criminal.
+Victor Fries, a scientist transformed by his sick wife into a cryogenically-powered criminal.
 One of the most tragic villains in the gallery.
 Played by Arnold Schwarzenegger in Batman & Robin 1997.

 📖 Read the analysis →Poison Ivy